earthstar-project/earthstar/docs/specification.md

 Unlike the `timestamp` field, the `deleteAfter` field is expected to be in the future compared to the current wall-clock time.
 Once the `deleteAfter` time is in the past, the document becomes invalid.

 The `deleteAfter` time MUST BE strictly greater than the document's `timestamp`.

+The document path MUST contain at least one `!` character IF AND ONLY IF the document is ephemeral.

+> **Why ephemeral documents need a `!` in their path**
+>
+> Regular and ephemeral documents with the same path could interact in surprising ways.
+To avoid this, we enforce that they can never collide on the same path.
+>
+> (An ephemeral document could propagate halfway across a network of peers, overwriting a regular document with the same path, and then expire and get deleted everywhere.
+Then the regular document would regrow to fill the empty space.
+>
+> But if the ephemeral document traveled across the entire network and exterminated the regular document, and THEN expired, there would be nothing left.
+>
+> Which of these cases occurred would depend on how long the document took to spread, which could be very fast or could take months if there was a peer that was usually offline.
+We'd like to avoid this unpredictability.)

+## Signature

+The ed25519 signature by the author encoded in base32 with a leading `b`.

+## Workspace

+The `workspace` field holds a workspace address, formatted according to the rules described earlier.

+## ===============

 ## Document serialization